 Morningstar Premium Members gain exclusive access to our full analyst reports, including fair value estimates, bull and bear breakdowns, and risk analyses.
 Not a Premium Member?
 Get this and other reports immediately when you try Morningstar Premium free for 14 days.

-Allan C. Nichols, CFA has a position in the following securities mentioned above: T. Find out about Morningstar's editorial policies.
+Allan C. Nichols, CFA does not own shares in any of the securities mentioned above.
+Find out about Morningstar's editorial policies.